dxkite/suda/README.md

 ### Step4 make the template application

-visit the localhost to help the framework create a template application.
+visit the localhost to help the framework to create a  template web application.

 ## Document